Tony Anatrella

 Tony Anatrella (born 1941) is a French psychonanalyst and a priest of the Catholic Church.
 He has specialized in the study of adolescent sexuality and homosexuality.
-He has opposed civil privileges for homosexuals and the ordination of homosexuals to the Catholic priesthood.
-He holds appointments as an advisor to departments of the Roman Curia and has been called the "psy de l'Église”, roughly "Church shrink".
+He has opposed civil rights for homosexuals and the ordination of homosexuals to the Catholic priesthood.
+He held appointments as an advisor to departments of the Roman Curia and has been called the "psy de l'Église”, roughly translated as "Church shrink".
 After allegations of sexual misconduct from male patients he would receive for counseling, a canonical investigation was launched in the Archdiocese of Paris by Archbishop Michel Aupetit, leading to Anatrella being barred in mid 2018 from exercing any ministry as a priest in the Catholic Church.

 Biography

 As of 1990, Anatrella taught clinical psychology at several training centers in France, conducted research at the social psychology laboratory of the École des Hautes Études, and was a member of the AIDS experts group of the French Health Education Committee.
 With the development of the sexual abuse crisis in the Catholic Church, he helped create the first guide for French bishop Lutter contre la pédophilie (Fighting pedophilia) in 2000.

 In 2005 he was one of the advisors behind the Vatican's prohibition on the ordination of homosexuals to the priesthood.
 In an analysis of the Vatican action he wrote for L'Osservatore Romano, he also said that a homosexual cannot embody the "spousal tie" between God and the Church, nor embody a priest's "spiritual paternity".
 He listed the problematic characteristics of the homosexual: "Closing oneself off in a clan of persons of the same type; exaggerated affective choices; [becoming] a narcissistic position in front of a community that [the gay priest] disturbs even to the point of dividing it; a mode of vocational discernment that seeks candidates in his own image; relations with authority based on seduction and rejection;... an often limited vision of truth and a selective way of presenting the Gospel message; particularly in the areas of sexual and conjugal morality, these are habitually zones of relational and intellectual confusion and ideological combat, disapproved by a correct search for truth and the wisdom of God."
 In 2006 he told a conference on homosexuality at the Pontifical Lateran University that 40% of children raised by homosexuals become homosexuals.
 The Catholic News Service reported that the audience "chuckled" in response.

 He was appointed a consultant to two bodies of the Roman Curia, the Pontifical Council for the Family and the Pontifical Council for the Pastoral Care of Health Care Workers.
 He participated as a "collaborator" in the Synod of Bishops on the Family in October 2014.
-A critic of the Synod's advice that homosexuals needed to be accompanied with respect, cited Anatrella's recemt statement: "We must clear the field of many clichés: homosexuality ... has no genetic, biological or neurological origin.
+A critic of the Synod's advice that homosexuals needed to be accompanied with respect, cited Anatrella's recent statement: "We must clear the field of many clichés: homosexuality ... has no genetic, biological or neurological origin.
 Its origin is principally psychological.
 Today a lot of false research and many experiments have failed to demonstrate its origin is hormonal".